 For all SUSARs as defined above, DAERS, an internet-based reporting system, must be used for EAE reporting to DAIDS.
 In the event of system outages or technical difficulties, EAEs may be submitted via the DAIDS EAE form.
-For questions about DAERS, please contact DAIDS-ES at DAIDS-ES at DAIDS-ES at DAIDS-
+For questions about DAERS, please contact NIAID CRMS Support at CRMSSupport@niaid.nih.gov.
+Site queries may also be sent with the DAERS application itself.